 Coaching for Adults of all Ages

-I want to start by saying you do NOT need to have an ADHD diagnosis for me to coach you.
+I want to start by saying you do NOT need to have an ADHD diagnosis for me to coach you as I have a solid foundation in life coaching.

 "Working with Richard has made a huge difference to my life since we started coaching.
 The regular coaching sessions and accountability that Richard provides have really helped me focus my energies on the important long-term projects that matter to me, and I no longer feel the ‘stuckness’ that I felt before with my ADHD.
 He keeps his eye on the big picture and helps me act in line with it.